 5 Ways Messenger[ai] Can Help Your Business Get Through COVID-19

-If you run an appointment or class-based business, then you know that face-to-face interaction and a hands-on approach to delivering your services is crucial to your business.
-However, during a time when businesses in communities that have been affected by COVID-19 (aka the coronavirus) are forced to close their doors, you may be wondering how you can stay in touch with your clients.
+If you run an appointment or class-based business, then you know that face-to-face interaction and a hands-on approach to delivering your services are crucial to your business.
+However, during a time when businesses in communities that have been affected by COVID-19 may still have their doors closed, you may be wondering how you can stay in touch with your clients.

 Please know that you’re not alone, and we are here to help you through this unforeseen crisis.
 Salons, spas, fitness studios, and wellness clinics all over the world are making hard decisions on what to do when it comes to the coronavirus pandemic.

 With so much changing, so rapidly, you probably don’t have time to answer the phone.
 Now might be the perfect time to use Messenger[ai].
 Whether you’re still open or you’ve been forced to temporarily close your doors to protect your community, Messenger[ai] can tackle the influx of incoming calls to help you stay connected with your client base and keep them abreast of what’s happening at your business.